jeroen1602/lighthouse_pm/README.md

 For linux builds you need to make sure that the sqlite3 dev library is installed on your system or else the app will hang on booting.

+The database for user settings is stored under `~/.local/share/lighthouse_pm/settings.sqlite` feel free to remove it if you need to rest the settings.

 ### Release build

 Sometimes before you can create a release build you will need to assemble the Android component before an Android build can be created.